-The Dean of the Faculty of Social Sciences, together with the assistance of the Associate Dean (Undergraduate Education), Assistant Director, Lecturer, Assistant Lecturer and Academic Tutors, administers and monitors the Programme.
+The Dean of the Faculty of Social Sciences, together with the assistance of the Associate Dean (Undergraduate Education), Director and Assistant Director of Experiential Learning, Lecturer, Assistant Lecturer and Academic Tutors, administers and monitors the Programme.
 The Faculty acknowledges the necessity to arrange the internship programme according to the changing needs of students and current developments in our society.